Licenses¶

 The documentation source you are reading right now

-Plugins (LGPL 3.0)¶
+Plugins (GPL 3.0)¶

 The existing 50+ plugins in the core library are part of the upstream CTAG TBD project and remain under GPL 3.0.